PhysicsRemotelab/documentation/index.md

 ## Git

+Download and install [Git](https://git-scm.com/).
+Git is used for source code management.
 To clone code from private repositories, it is necessary to setup SSH keys.
 Verify that git is installed.
 ```
 git --version